Fusion-Party-Aus/Formal-Documents/Constitution.md

 7. In matters being investigated the DRC is responsible for;

-   1. determining if a complaint is to be deemed genuine or vexatious; and
+   a) determining if a complaint is to be deemed genuine or vexatious; and

    2. protecting the privacy of both the complainant and the complainee.